Newlands College: Campus

 Newlands College of the Nelson 2H design, like most New Zealand state secondary schools built between 1960 and 1970.
 The Nelson 2H is distinguished by its two-storey H-shaped classroom blocks, with stairwells at each end of the block and a large ground floor toilet and cloak area on one side.
 The college has two of these blocks: A block and B block.

 Throughout the years, the college has grown substantially, having 1000 students in 2010.
 B block was built with similar architecture to A block.
-C block is substantially smaller, with only two classrooms and a storage room.
-H block has the school hall and a classroom primarily for drama.
+C block was substantially smaller, with only two classrooms and a storage room, however as of May 2023, the original C block has been demolished as part of long term building plans; there is a temporary C block consisting of four prefab classrooms.

+H block had the school hall and a classroom primarily for drama, however, this has been demolished as part of the school's building plan, with only the school hall and foyer remaining.
+A new neighbouring senior leadership team corridor and office was later established.
+As of 2023, a new staffroom, containing the dean's office and guidance counselors, was opened in place of the old drama classrooms.
+A new senior leadership team corridor and office was later established.

 D block was also built to accommodate the learning support programme.
 However, in 2009, the building was demolished and rebuilt, while being renamed to the Learning Support Centre.
 L Block was built in 2006 for languages and visual arts.
 The Te Ao Marama is a Whare Kura, primarily for teaching Maori and hosting meetings.
 There is a large P.E. department building, hosting the largest gymnasium in North Wellington, a mezzanine classroom, a room for meetings and drama performances (formerly the cafeteria), and a cafeteria.
 The college also has a large administration area and staffroom.
 There is a pavilion that overlooks the sports fields for classes, meetings and seating for sports events.

+As part of the school building programme, working to accommodate school roll growth, the recently refurbished library and part of A block was demolished after the discovery of asbestos.
+The library has been relocated to the L block since 2022, with languages (excl.
+Maori) being relocated to the pavilion.
+There has been a new prefab classroom installed in the quad to accommodate for roll growth.